davebridges/mousedb/src/mousedb/Docs/source/installation.rst

 Downloading and/or unzipping will create a directory named mousedb.
 You can update to the newest revision at any time either using git or downloading and re-installing the newer version.
 Changing or updating software versions will not alter any saved data, but you will have to update the localsettings.py file (described below).

 3. **Database software**.
 Recommended to use mysql, available at http://dev.mysql.com/downloads/mysql/ .
 It is also possible to use SQLite, PostgreSQL, MySQL, or Oracle.
 See http://docs.djangoproject.com/en/1.2/topics/install/#database-installation for more information.
 You will also need the python bindings for your database.
 If using MySQL python-mysql will be installed below.
 4. **Webserver**.
 Apache is recommended, available at http://www.apache.org/dyn/closer.cgi .
 It is also possible to use FastCGI, SCGI, or AJP.
 See http://docs.djangoproject.com/en/1.2/howto/deployment/ for more details.
-You will also need to enable mod_wsgi if using apache.
-See http://code.google.com/p/modwsgi/wiki/InstallationInstructions for those instructions.
+The recommended way to use Apache is to download and enable mod_wsgi.
+See http://code.google.com/p/modwsgi/ for more details.

 Installation
 ------------